schristakis/Pluto-SDR/Firmwares/README.md

 GENERALLY

-The following content desribes the prosedure to update install a desired firmware.
+The following content desribes the prosedure to update/install a desired firmware.

 ############  WINDOWS OS  #################